coltonspears/MetricsApp/README.md

 # ASP.NET Core Metrics Application

+> ⚠️ **Work in Progress**: This is an early development version of the MetricsApp.
+Features are actively being developed and the codebase is subject to significant changes.
+Please refer to the development history below to see recent progress.

 This application provides a professional, modern dashboard to display metrics from QA and production servers.
 It includes REST endpoints for posting new metrics, loading metrics data for the web interface, and managing application settings.
 Data is stored in a SQLite database and cached using Redis for performance.
 The frontend features interactive charts, key performance indicators (KPIs), a dedicated metrics overview page, and a settings management page.

 ## Features